 She didn’t.
 Ardré moved her hands to her shoulders to further discourage her from turning around.
 The baby continued to wail as she glanced at Yané, who nodded at her, and she steered Kya down the debris-ridden street.
 “Look forward,” Yané heard her say.
 “Don’t look to the sides.”

 Yané felt the wish to go with them.
 But instead she turned the other way, and looked down the line of other houses in various states of ruin.
-Her eyes fell on a corpse in the doorway of one stucture two doors down; it looked like the frame had given and hit the poor guy as he’d been trying to get out.
 “Latt,” she asked, “what are the exact dimensions of the town?
-How far do we walk before the closer edges will be on the side, and it becomes more likely survivors will flee that way instead of down this way.”
+How far do we walk before the closer edges will be on the side, and it becomes more likely survivors will flee that way instead of down this way?”

 “Can you take us towards that park?”